 Membership of the Loyal Orders – Orange Order

 Paisley is a former member of the Orange Institution.
-He addresses the annual gathering of the Independent Orange Order every Twelfth of July.
+He often addressed the annual gathering of the Independent Orange Order every twelfth of July.

-In the 1980s Paisley, like all the major Unionist leaders, opposed the Anglo-Irish Agreement (1985), signed by British Prime Minister Margaret Thatcher and Irish Taoiseach (Prime Minister) Dr. Garret FitzGerald.
-The Agreement provided for an Irish input into the governing of Northern Ireland, through an Anglo-Irish Secretariat based at Maryfield, outside Belfast and meetings of the Anglo-Irish Conference, co-chaired by the Republic’s Minister for Foreign Affairs and Britain’s Secretary of State for Northern Ireland.
+In the 1980s Paisley, like all the major Unionist leaders opposed the Anglo-Irish Agreement (1985), signed by British Prime Minister Margaret Thatcher and Irish Taoiseach (Prime Minister) Dr. Garret FitzGerald.
+The Agreement provided for Irish input into the governing of Northern Ireland, through an Anglo-Irish Secretariat based at Maryfield, outside Belfast.
+And also meetings of the Anglo-Irish Conference, co-chaired by the Republic’s Minister for Foreign Affairs and Britain’s Secretary of State for Northern Ireland.
 The Unionists objected due to the fact that the Agreement was imposed on the people with no referendum, and to the notion of a foreign government “interfering” in the affairs of a part of the United Kingdom.
 Sinn Féin also objected.

-In 1985, he and the rest of the Unionist MPs resigned from Parliament at Westminster in protest at the Anglo-Irish Agreement and were, all but one (Jim Nicholson, who lost his seat to the Social Democratic and Labour Party’s Seamus Mallon), returned in the resulting by-elections.
+In 1985, he and the rest of the Unionist MPs resigned from Parliament at Westminster in protest at the Anglo-Irish Agreement.
+All but one (Jim Nicholson, who lost his seat to the Social Democratic and Labour Party’s Seamus Mallon), were returned in the resulting by-elections.

-In 1995, he played a part in the first standoff over marching at Drumcree, County Armagh between the Orange Order and local residents of the Garvaghy Road.
+In 1995, he played a part in a stand-off over marching at Drumcree, County Armagh between the Orange Order and local residents of the Garvaghy Road.
 The march passed off after the decision was made by the Royal Ulster Constabulary (RUC) to allow it and Paisley ended the march hand in hand with David Trimble who appeared to perform a “Victory Jig”.
 This “Victory Jig” was seen by some as an act of triumphalism.

 St Andrews Agreement